interledger/open-payments/README.md

 provided as a query string parameter in the URL using the key `session_id`.
 If the client doesn't provide an id then the issuer should generate one.

-The clienT MUST specify the subject of the session using the Payment Pointer that identifies the subject.
+The client MUST specify the subject of the session using the Payment Pointer that identifies the subject.

 The client MAY also specify the asset of the session.
 This SHOULD be an asset